auth0/docs/articles/libraries/auth0-swift/index.md

 For Swift 2.3 you need to use [v1@swift-2.3](https://github.com/auth0/Auth0.swift/tree/v1@swift-2.3) branch.
 :::

-If using CocoaPods we recommend version 1.1.0 or later.
+If using CocoaPods, we recommend version 1.1.0 or later.

 ## Installation

-### CocoaPods
+### Using CocoaPods

 Auth0.swift is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: